 ICU4X Datagen

-This library use ICU4X as a backend for formatters and plurals, and the default baked data provider can take quite a lot of space as it contains informations for every possible locale.
-So if you use only a few this is a complete waste.
+This library uses ICU4X as a backend for formatters and plurals, and the default baked data provider can take quite a lot of space as it contains information for every possible locale.
+So if you use only a few, this is a complete waste.

 Disable compiled data